 Ultra-wide-angle lenses with a convex front lens element and built-in hood get a 3-dimensional cap that surrounds the end of the lens.
 How such caps attach varies, with some utilizing a friction fit for securing in place.
-That design is usually deficient, with the cap frequently sliding off when the lens is removed from a case.
-The better-designed caps clip onto the end of the longest petals of the hood, though this design typically requires a specific alignment for the clips to connect to work.
+That design is usually deficient, with the cap frequently sliding off, especially when the lens is removed from a case.
+The better-designed caps clip onto the end of the longest petals of the hood, though this design typically requires a specific alignment for the clips to connect.
 Sony's latest design improves upon this concept.

 Sony includes a nice zippered, padded nylon lens case in the box.